 How much bow should I use in fiddling?
 When do I use the whole bow?
 Are good questions.
-It may not come up with a seasoned player who has the questionable habit of choking up on the bow.
+It may not come up with a seasoned player who has good bow technique, or even the fiddler who has the questionable habit of choking up on the bow.
 Let’s consider the possibilities.

 First of all, the player who chokes up on the bow, moving their hand along the stick towards the point, leaves a fair amount of bow unusable.
 They also create a lightness of pressure that requires more force of hand to overcome, since gravity is not being given more of the stick to work with.
 In other words, you get a light sound, along with ease of back and forth movement.
 If that’s what you want and prefer over a strong sound and more flexibility, so be it.

 With the standard bow grip, no matter what kind of bow you use, you have as much of the hair of the bow to use as anyone else who plays fiddle or violin.
 So how much is that?
 Isn’t there aways a bit of hair at each end of the bow not being used?
 Maybe, is the answer I have right now.